Live Dealer Ultimate Texas Hold’em

 - Box24 Casino

 Players in Ultimate Texas Hold’em receive the ability to make bets on Pre-Flop, on the Flop, and on the Turn/River.
 Evolution Gaming’s live version allows for wagers on an optional “Trips” bet.
-This does not pit the player versus the dealer, but instead against a pay table, like video poker would.
+This does not pit the player versus the dealer, but instead against a pay table, as video poker would.
 If you receive a Three-of-a-Kind or better by combining your 2 hole cards and 3 of the 5 community cards, you win according to the paytable.

-How to Play Live Ultimate Texas Hold’em
+Rules to Play Live Ultimate Texas Hold’em

 The First Bets